sageserpent-open/modest-proposal/README.md

 above could be achieved from a physics standpoint.
 I'm not about to roll up my sleeves and build something in my backyard.

+Some people do fantasy football, I'm doing fantasy nuclear power.

 So let's set out the store...

 - We have a reactor, because that's where plutonium gets fissioned (or just plain 'burnt' if we're being less formal